MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 Here's how you convert a mailbox to a shared mailbox:

-1. From the admin center, go to **Admin centers** > [Exchange](https://go.microsoft.com/fwlink/p/?linkid=2059104).
+1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">Exchange admin center</a>.

-3. Choose **Recipients** \> **Mailboxes**.
+2. Choose **Recipients** \> **Mailboxes**.

-4. Choose the User mailbox.
+3. Choose the User mailbox.
 Under **Convert to Shared Mailbox**, click **Convert**.

-5. If the mailbox is smaller than 50GB, you can remove the [license from the user](../subscriptions-and-billing/remove-licenses-from-users.md), and stop paying for it.
+4. If the mailbox is smaller than 50GB, you can remove the [license from the user](../subscriptions-and-billing/remove-licenses-from-users.md), and stop paying for it.
 Don't delete the user's old mailbox.
 The shared mailbox needs it there as an anchor.
 If you are converting the mailbox of an employee that is leaving your organization, you should take additional steps to make sure that they cannot log in anymore.
 Please see [Remove a former employee from Office 365](../add-users/remove-former-employee.md).

-6. For everything else you need to know about shared mailboxes, please see [Create a shared mailbox](create-a-shared-mailbox.md).
+5. For everything else you need to know about shared mailboxes, please see [Create a shared mailbox](create-a-shared-mailbox.md).

 ## Convert the mailbox using the office 365 admin center